KyrianU/F1-Quizz/README.md

 - I want to be able to have the option to see the leaderboard and see who the best score is
 - I want to be able to go back on the site with the question being randomised from the start
 - I want for the site to be compatible and functional across all devices

+### Color scheme
+- For the color scheme, I deciced to emulate the color scheme of the ferrari formula 1 team, which happens to be statiscally, the most successful formula 1 team.